xxdoc/DXSUBCLASS/README.md

 * Uses Windows subclassing API (comctl32.dll), no need to track what's been subclassed
 * Checks IDE Break Mode before dispatching (vba6.dll#EbMode).

-Breaking in the Subclassed WindowProc can occasionally still crash.<br>
+Breaking in the Subclassed WindowProc rarely crashes.<br>
-Stopping and Resetting the Project can still crash the IDE.
+Stopping and Resetting the Project will still crash the IDE. (don't do it) Don't use End either.